 Don’t wait until the last minute.

-It takes between 6-9 months total from the moment you start your shopping experience to the last alteration so don’t waste your time.
-As soon as you get engaged, and you have narrowed down a date for the wedding, start planning.
-Schedule appointments, look at magazines to get an idea for what you want, and purchase your dress.
+It takes between 6-10 months total from the moment you start your shopping experience to the last alteration so don’t waste your time.
+As soon as you get engaged, and you have selected a date for the wedding, start planning.
+Schedule appointments, look at magazines or Pinterest to get an idea for what you want, and purchase your dress.
 Not only does waiting too long possibly limit the selection of gowns to choose from, but it will avoid additional expenses such as rush fees, and could save you hundreds of dollars.

 Start shopping when you’re serious about buying.

 There is nothing more disheartening to a stylist than when a bride comes in and immediately says they’re here to “look, not buy,” especially when you are there on a Saturday.
-Do not waste the time of the salon, or yours, if you’re not seriously on the hunt.
-If this is the first time you’re trying on, and you just want to get an idea of different silhouettes, book an appointment for a weekday when salons are slower, and be up front with the stylist before you arrive.
+Do not waste the time of the boutique, or yours, if you’re not seriously on the hunt.
+If this is the first time you’re trying on, and you just want to get an idea of different silhouettes, book an appointment for a weekday when boutiques are slower, and be up front with the stylist before you arrive.
 This will allow them to schedule accordingly.
+We also know that often when you are “just looking” you find the one, and why not have your important people there and ready for that.
+Wedding dress shopping is so much fun, but is also a serious outing, after all-you are looking for the most important dress you will ever wear.

 Arrive on time to your appointment.
 Also, cancel.

-Salons schedule appointments in time blocks so each bride gets the perfect amount of dedicated service from their stylist.
+Bridal boutiques schedule appointments in time blocks so each bride gets the perfect amount of dedicated service from their stylist.
 Keep this in mind when scheduling multiple appointments in one day, give yourself enough travel time, and always arrive on time for your scheduled appointment.
-If you are running late be courteous, and call the salon to let them know.
-But, understand, if you arrive late do not expect the salon to extend your appointment.
+If you are running late be courteous, and call the boutique to let them know.
+But, understand, if you arrive late do not expect them to extend your appointment.
 It isn’t fair to take away from the appointment following yours.

-If you booked multiple appointments in one day, and find the dress early on, make sure you call the other salons and let them know so they can open those appointment times for another bride.
+If you booked multiple appointments in one day, and find the dress early on, make sure you call the other boutiques and let them know so they can open those appointment times for another bride.
 If something comes up, as happens with life, and you need to cancel your appointment altogether, make sure you provide as much notice as possible.
-It is the respectful thing to do, and the salon will appreciate the gesture.
+It is the respectful thing to do, and the bridal boutique will appreciate the gesture.
 I promise!

 3. Arrive fresh and prepared

 While it seems common sense it is a rule which must be said.
-Out of respect for your stylist, and the other brides who try on the samples in the salon, make sure you wear proper undergarments.
-For example, shape ware such as Spanx, underwear, and a bra should be brought or worn.
+Out of respect for your stylist, and the other brides who try on our dresses in the boutique, make sure you wear proper undergarments.
+For example, shape ware such as Spanx, nude underwear, and a strapless bra should be brought or worn.
 Be conscious of your hygiene, and try to wear minimal makeup.
-You could be stepping into gowns, or, putting them on over your head which can cause makeup or lipstick stains.
+You will be stepping into gowns, or, putting them on over your head which can cause makeup or lipstick stains.

-Runway Bridal is primarily a special order store which means the gowns on our racks are simply samples, and we will order your gown in from the designer in the correct size, color, and with any changes you want made.
-It is important we keep our samples as clean as possible since multiple brides can try on the same gown in one day.
+Runway Bridal is primarily a special order store which means the gowns on our racks are simply samples or off the rack inventory, and we will order your gown in from the designer in the correct size, color, and with some changes you want made.
+It is important we keep our samples as clean and pristine as possible since multiple brides can try on the same gown in one day.
 While we spot clean and treat our samples with care, it is always appreciated when our brides treat them with the same respect.